Jean Paul: Characteristics of his work

 He thought that both the Enlightenment and metaphysics had failed, though they still held importance for his worldview.
 He arrived at a philosophy without illusions, and a state of humorous resignation.
 Correspondingly he was one of the first defenders of Schopenhauer's philosophy.
-He didn't try to indoctrinate but to portray human happiness, even (and especially) in an increasingly alienated environment — the rococo castles and bleak villages of Upper Franconia.
+He didn't try to indoctrinate, but to portray human happiness, even (and especially) in an increasingly alienated environment — the rococo castles and seemingly-bleak villages of Upper Franconia.
 Jean Paul was not only the first to use and name the literary motif of the Doppelgänger, he also utilised it in countless variations (e.g. Siebenkäs and Leibgeber, Liane and Idoine, Roquairol and Albano).
-In his novel Siebenkäs he defines the Doppelgänger as the "people who see themselves."
+In his novel Siebenkäs he coined the word Doppelgänger, which he defined as the "people who see themselves."

 Jean Paul was a lifelong defender of freedom of the press and his campaigns against censorship went beyond many of his contemporaries.
 In his Freiheitsbüchlein (1805), he maintains that books belong to humanity and should have the chance to have an impact on all times, not just the present moment, and therefore preventing a book from being published renders the censor a judge not just for contemporary society but for all future societies.
 Censorship is not feasible because it would be impossible to find a person able to fulfill the true requirements of the office.
 After the great achievements of the eighteenth century, the prospect of complete freedom of opinion, speech, and printing was real.
 Even under the tightened conditions of the Napoleonic occupation, Jean Paul continued to speak out in favor of reason, as in his Friedens-Predigt an Deutschland (1808).
 The last section of his Politische Fastenpredigten (1816) contains a warning to rulers that minds cannot be controlled, and that police action will only cause them to eventually explode like a champagne bottle.